Skip to main content

 • Edit genre tags, keywords, and related films in good faith.
 The taxonomy is a shared resource — treat it that way.

-• Trolling the taxonomy (mass-tagging dramas as horror, deleting accurate keywords as a joke, etc.) will get your edits reverted and your account restricted.
+• Trolling the taxonomy (mass-tagging dramas as horror, deleting accurate keywords as a joke, etc.) will get your edits reverted and your account restricted or deleted.

 • If you’re not sure whether a tag fits, leave it off — or ask via the bug-report flow.